sv222/cloud-engineer-interview-questions/README.md

 ### What is the AWS Partner Network (APN), and how does it support customers?

 The AWS Partner Network (APN) is a global community of partners that leverage programs, expertise, and resources to build, market, and sell customer offerings.
-This diverse network features 100,000 partners from more than 150 countries.
+This diverse network features more than 130,000 partners from over 200 countries.

 The APN supports customers in a variety of ways, including: